TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 After selecting a position, you will be taken to the form which lets you define the properties of the new page.

-.. _pages-properties:

-Page Properties
-"""""""""""""""

-A page in TYPO3 CMS has many properties, but the title is the only mandatory one.
+For now, let's just set the title which is mandatory.

 .. figure:: ../../Images/PageCreateProperties.png
    :alt: Editing the page properties

-Please set a title for your new page and feel free to explore the other properties.
-Remember that you can get some help by clicking on any of the field labels.

-In particular, you may want to move to the *Access* tab and uncheck the "Disable" box, so that your new page is visible in your web site.
+You may also want to move to the *Access* tab and uncheck the "Disable" box, so that your new page is visible in your web site.

 .. figure:: ../../Images/PageCreateEnable.png
    :alt: Unchecking this box will make the page publicly visible

+More properties are explored in the :ref:`Page properties chapter <pages-properties>`.